mosip/reporting/README.md

 * MOSIP cluster installed as given [here](https://github.com/mosip/mosip-infra/tree/1.2.0_v3/deployment/v3)
 * Elasticsearch and Kibana already running in the cluster.
-* Postgres installed with `extended.conf` as extended config.
+* Postgres installed with `extended.conf`.
 (MOSIP default install has this configured)

 ###  Install
 * Inspect `scripts/values.yaml` for modules to be installed.